-We tried installing Avira Free Antivirus alongside Kaspersky Antivirus and had no issues at all.
-Avira didn't demand that we remove Kaspersky first, and the two packages didn't appear to conflict.
+We tried installing Avira Free Antivirus alongside Avast Free and had no issues at all.
+Avira didn't demand that we remove Avast first, and the two packages didn't appear to conflict.
 (There is always the chance of problems when you install two security packages on the same system, but we still prefer the user to have the option to try it.)

-The Avira installation isn't the lightest we've seen, with more than 1,000 files grabbing 860MB of disk space and the addition of six new background processes.
-Typical RAM requirements are reasonable at around 70-150MB, though, and it's unlikely to be a performance issue on even the oldest hardware.
+The Avira installation isn't the lightest we've seen, with around 1.2GB of files and the addition of seven new background processes.
+Typical RAM requirements are reasonable at around 150MB, though, and we found no significant performance impact on our test system.

 This looks a little cramped, with lots of icons, and buttons, and basic information on your security status.
 You'll quickly find your way around, though, and it's not difficult to use.
 For example, you can run a quick scan immediately, or clicking Scan in the left-hand sidebar gives you options to run a full system scan, define a custom scan to check whatever you need, or schedule a scan to run automatically.

 Other sidebar icons are on hand to access quarantined files, view system logs, and browse a few settings.
-Tap most of these icons and a panel pops out with more options and status information.
-These aren't visually consistent and don't always work as you would expect, so we spent the first minute or two wondering why Avira thought this was a good idea.
-This interface will work better on a mobile device than a desktop, though, and overall it's not difficult to use.
-You'll figure out the basics within a few minutes.
+Tap most of these icons and a panel pops out with more options, icons, menu items and status information.

-Whatever you think of the new interface, scans are easy to access.
-You can run a Quick Scan from the Status screen with a click (this checked our PC in under a minute), while full scans are only a couple of clicks away.
+The console is mostly about scanning, then, and that, at least, is very easy to manage.
+You can run a Quick Scan from the Status screen with a click (this checked our PC in under 50 seconds), while full scans are only a couple of clicks away.

 A basic Custom Scan tool includes preset scans to check running processes, the Documents folder, your local drives, removable drives and more.
 You can also create a new scan of your own, but you're only able to define the drives and folders to be checked.
 This works, but we prefer Avast Free Antivirus' more flexible approach, where you can combine multiple checks in the same scan (running processes + rootkit scan + removable drives + whatever you like).

 Avira Free Antivirus doesn't include the company's full-strength web protection to block malicious links; that's reserved for the commercial Pro version.
 Avira's Browser Safety and SafeSearch browser extensions offer reasonable protection, though only for Chrome and Firefox, highlighting dangerous results in your search results and blocking access to known malicious sites.
 If you're not using the extensions, you won't get the same protection, although Avira should still pick up known threats if they attempt to launch.

 Avira's Settings dialog is more of a highlight, and gives you lots of interesting low-level options and tweaks.
 Many of these are strictly experts-only ('Enable WMI read access', 'Follow symbolic links'), but others are accessible to everyone.
 You can password-protect specific areas of the program, for instance, choose a custom sound for audio alerts, or decide exactly which situations require an Avira warning.

 Avira has a solid record for reliability in recent years, with the major testing labs reporting good, though not quite leading-edge accuracy.

 SE Labs October - December 2017 Home Anti-Malware Protection report uses a very different scoring method to rank its products, and this saw Avira drop a little down the rankings, though scoring was still acceptable at a mid-range seventh out of 14.
 (That's better than Avast and F-Secure, two packages we would normally rate highly.)